 But the Play Goes On

-Loy’s plays have been considered Futurist plays, and each in various ways takes up Futurist themes, incorporates Futurist aesthetics, and critiques Futurist performance.
-But their concerns are much larger than Futurism, and their influences far wider.
-Collision and Citabapini are the most Futurist of the plays, depicting artist figures at war with their audiences and environments and parodying their attitudes and behaviors.
-In Sacred Prostitute, Loy shifts her attention to the relationships between women and men, investigating whether Love and Genius can form a mutually fulfilling partnership.
-The very fact that Loy casts Love as a woman and Genius as a man shows how much gender conventions are built not only into heterosexual relationships, but into our conceptions of love and art.
+Loy’s plays have been considered Futurist plays, and each in various ways takes up Futurist themes, aesthetics, and performance techniques.
+But with concerns much larger than Futurism and influences far wider, Loy’s plays are better understood as en dehors garde experiments.
+Collision and Citabapini are the most Futurist of the plays, utilizing Futurist techniques to depict artist figures at war with their audiences and environments, while parodying their attitudes and behaviors.
+In Sacred Prostitute, Loy shifts her attention to the relationships between women and men, investigating whether the romantic Love and the genius Futurism can form a mutually fulfilling partnership.
+The very fact that Loy casts “love” as a woman and “genius” as a man shows how much gender conventions are built not only into heterosexual relationships, but into our conceptions of romance and art.
 Love, an emotional bond, is understood as a female prerogative, whereas genius, an intellectual and creative faculty, is deemed a male capacity.
 In The Pamperers, Loy turns her satirical eye on the avant-garde art world.
-While she continues to explore artistic performance, relationships between men and women, and gender conventions, she broadens her investigation to examine the economies that fuel artistic and sexual exchanges.
+While she continues to explore artistic performance, genius, love, and gender conventions, she broadens her investigation to examine the economies that fuel artistic and sexual exchanges.

 Whatever topic she takes up, Loy is always interested in courting an audience.
 Her plays provide a record of her evolving understanding of the artist’s relationship to an audience.
 In Two Plays the Futurist artist must turn away from the social world to the natural elements to achieve his artistic apotheosis: characters merge with kinetic settings to become part of a larger creative process.
 But in The Sacred Prostitute and The Pamperers, there is no turning back on an audience, and no way out of the performance.
 Loy attempts to write her way out of prefabricated scripts by casting male Futurists as lovers and muses, and female muses and hostesses as artists and geniuses.
 What her plays ironically reveal, however, is that artistic geniuses, whether male or female, are caught in the same game: though they may be dealt different hands, they get caught up playing by the same gendered rules.
 And the players prove to be no different from the audience: whether seducing or watching the seduction, they are all invested in the same cultural enterprise.